-Scientists think the simple movements and deep, steady breathing calm the nervous system.
-It may work during an episode, too.
+Scientists think the simple movements and deep, steady breathing calm the nervous system and help you regain control of your heart rate.

-To get started with yoga, "child's pose" is simple and relaxing.
+To get started with yoga, the "child's pose" is simple and relaxing.

 - Get on your hands and knees on the floor.